SeisComP/seiscomp/doc/base/management.rst

        seiscomp.Kernel.Module.__init__(self, env, env.moduleName(__file__))

-SeisComP provides a Python module (:py:mod:`seiscomp.Kernel`) that allows to write init scripts in an easy way.
+|scname| provides a Python module (:py:mod:`seiscomp.Kernel`) that allows to
+write init scripts in an easy way.

 Python kernel module
 ====================

-The SeisComP setup kernel module provides interfaces to write init handlers for modules used by :program:`seiscomp` in Python.
+The |scname| setup kernel module provides interfaces to write init handlers for modules used by :program:`seiscomp` in Python.

 .. py:module:: seiscomp.Kernel